-LENEXA, KAN. – When it was time for homeowners at the historic Fleur du Lac Estates in California to select new roofing materials, they looked for a product that would mimic the look of cedar, but bring them advantages to protect their homes and buildings from Mother Nature.
-After a comprehensive search, they determined that the Class A fire and Class 4 impact ratings of Bellaforté polymer shake tiles from DaVinci Roofscapes met their needs.
+When it was time for homeowners at the historic Fleur du Lac Estates in California to select new roofing materials, they looked for a product that would mimic the look of cedar, but bring them advantages to protect their homes and buildings from Mother Nature.
+After a comprehensive search, they determined that the Class A fire and Class 4 impact ratings of synthetic shake shingles from DaVinci Roofscapes met their needs.

 A prime filming location for the 1974 movie “Godfather II,” Fleur du Lac Estates is now a private condominium development located on the beautiful west shore of Lake Tahoe.
 A Yacht Club and Boat House, 22 individual homeowner units and a variety of shared recreational facilities make the historic 1938 compound a much-sought-after retreat.

 Years of harsh weather conditions took their toll on the real cedar shake roofs at Fleur du Lac Estates.
-Damage from repeated leaks, hail, ice dam issues, snow and other weather conditions recently convinced the board of directors it was time to invest in new roofs for the entire estate.
+Damage from repeated leaks, hail, ice dam issues, snow and other weather conditions convinced the board of directors to invest in new roofs for the entire estate.

 “We started with our two most valuable community structures, the Yacht Club and Boat House,” says Stewart Dalie, maintenance supervisor and project manager at Fleur du Lac Estates in Homewood, California.
-“Our plans are to re-roof all of the buildings in the Tahoe Blend over the next five to seven years.
-We did a tremendous amount of research to determine what roofing products would look realistic in this setting, meet the new codes required for roofs in our area, yet offer us superior qualities and a long life span.
+“Our plans are to re-roof all of the buildings in the Tahoe Blend.
+We did a tremendous amount of research to determine what roofing products would look realistic in this setting.
+We need to meet the new codes required for roofs in our area, yet offer us superior qualities and a long life span.

-“Selecting the fire- and impact-resistant Bellaforté shake material from DaVinci Roofscapes means we won’t have to be concerned with the potential spread of flames should our area ever be touched by wildfires.
+“Selecting the fire- and impact-resistant DaVinci synthetic shake shingles means we won’t have to be concerned with the potential spread of flames should our area ever be touched by wildfires.
 That’s a huge concern for our geographic area.
 However, not having to worry about wind-blown embers landing on a roof and then catching the building on fire is a tremendous relief.”

 It’s not surprising that homeowners at the upscale Fleur du Lac Estates want to invest in the best possible roofing material.
-This is a mountain and lakeside homeowners association where every home has a deeded slip in the marina, resort-style services are the norm and aesthetics of the community are vigilantly upheld.
+This is a mountain and lakeside homeowners association where every home has a deeded slip in the marina.
+Resort-style services are the norm here and aesthetics of the community are vigilantly upheld.

 Originally the summer home of famous industrialist Henry J. Kaiser, the 15-acre lakeshore site was constructed beginning in 1938.
-After Kaiser sold the estate, it went through a series of transitional uses from the 1960s to 1979, including serving as a private school and as the site for many on-location scenes for Francis Ford Coppola’s film, “The Godfather II.”
-Only in the 1980s did the current project begin to refurbish existing key structures and transform original homes on the property to individually-owned homes.
+After Kaiser sold the estate, it went through a series of transitional uses from the 1960s to 1979.
+It served as a private school and as the site for many on-location scenes for Francis Ford Coppola’s film, “The Godfather II.”
+Only in the 1980s did the current project begin to refurbish existing key structures.
+It then transformed original homes on the property to individually-owned homes.

 “Our community has always embraced the history of this setting while looking toward protecting its future,” says Lane Murray, general manager at Fleur du Lac Estates.
 “That’s one of the key reasons we wanted a roofing product that has the look of real cedar shakes, but with man-made advantages like resistance to fire, impact and high winds.”